UBC-MDS/beautiful-jekyll/resources_pages/install_ds_stack_mac.md

 but also means that new versions will be delayed and fewer packages are available overall.
 There is a community-driven effort called the [conda-forge (read more here)](https://conda-forge.org/), which provides more up to date packages.
-Conda forge is already set up when we installed Miniforge3
+Conda-forge is already set up when we installed Miniforge3

 To install packages individually, we can now use the following command: